jksingh18/LeetCode/problems/0735-asteroid-collision/README.md

 <h2>735.
 Asteroid Collision</h2>

 <p>We are given an array <code>asteroids</code> of integers representing asteroids in a row.
-The indices of the asteriod in the array represent their relative position in space.</p>
+The indices of the asteroid in the array represent their relative position in space.</p>

 <p>For each asteroid, the absolute value represents its size, and the sign represents its direction (positive meaning right, negative meaning left).
 Each asteroid moves at the same speed.</p>